DrDBanner/inmanage/readme.md

 # Backup | Update | Install - Invoice Ninja - MGM Script

-Easily update, backup and install your self-hosted Invoice Ninja instance with a shell script.
+Easily update, backup, and install your self-hosted Invoice Ninja instance with a shell script.
 Management has never been faster.

 ## Overview